rcos/observatory-new/docs/emergency.md

 The Observatory logs it's errors to `stdout`.
 If you were running in Docker these can easily be viewed with `docker logs <container name>`.
-The logs are going to be *very* helpful as they should tell you exactly what is going wrong, and often will even tell you what line the error was on.
+The logs are going to be _very_ helpful as they should tell you exactly what is going wrong, and often will even tell you what line the error was on.

 ## 3. Restart the Application

-This should be obvious but simply restarting my solve the issue, or at least bring you back up for now.
+This should be obvious but simply restarting may solve the issue, or at least bring you back up for now.
-If running on Docker using the provided `docker-compose.yml` then the container will restart on crash.
+If running on Docker using the provided `docker-compose.yml` then the container will restart itself on crash.